akhilmadamala/projects/Amazon_Analytics_Website/Readme.md

 ## To Run
 Open the index.html file in the browser<br/>
-The site can be navigated based on the requirements ( see the video on the home page to understand the website and how it can be used)
+The site can be navigated based on user requirement ( see the video on the home page to understand the website and how it can be used)